LG S90QYReviewed at $896.00

 At least this year all ports in the S90QY do support both VRR and ALLM so in case you do gaming but don’t care much about HFR then connecting your console to the soundbar and then to the TV will benefit you a lot.
 The HDMI ports also support 4K pass-through, Dolby Vision, HDR10 and CEC.
 The only thing that is not supported is HDR10+ but this being an LG product doesn’t surprise us at all.

-Another potential problem by having only two inputs is in case you have more devices to connect.
+Another potential problem by having only one input is in case you have more devices to connect.
 In such a case you will have to use the TV HDMI ports to rectify this problem, otherwise a HDMI switch or splitter, like an HD-Fury device, will be necessary.
 Although having the number of HDMI ports we see in AV receivers is not possible in a soundbar, we would like to have at least another one that would greatly help with more complex home theater systems.

 Also we shouldn’t forget to mention the unit’s wireless capabilities as it features built-in WiFi (802.11a/b/g/n) along with Bluetooth v5.0 which ensures better and more stable connections.

 The S90QY has all the advantages and disadvantages of the S95QR.
-Only two HDMI inputs is simply not enough for today’s applications while these being HDMI 2.0 means that you cannot use the soundbar in pass-through for high frame rate gaming at 4K@120Hz.
+Only one HDMI input is simply not enough for today’s applications while these being HDMI 2.0 means that you cannot use the soundbar in pass-through for high frame rate gaming at 4K@120Hz.
 On the other hand VRR and ALLM are welcome if you are doing gaming but high frame rates is not a concern.
 Hopefully we will see more HDMI 2.1 enabled soundbars in the following years.

 In terms of controlling the unit there are no surprises either and the S90QY is including all control schemes we have seen in previous LG premium releases and flagships.